mod-audio/mod-host/README.md

 The interactive mode has autocomplete, therefore, you can always type `[TAB]` twice if you need a hint.

-Obs.: When you are in the interactive mode, the socket communication does not work.
+Note: When you are in the interactive mode, the socket communication won't work.

 Commands (or Protocol)
 ----------------------